 Annual retainers for both committee members and committee chairs are paid quarterly in cash.
-For Board and committee service during the fiscal year ended December 31, 2021, we paid our non-employee directors an aggregate \$399,890.
+For Board and committee service during the fiscal year ended December 31, 2022, we paid our non-employee directors an aggregate \$399,890.

 Our non-employee directors have stock ownership guidelines that require them to maintain ownership of at least \$40,000 of our common stock.
 Newly elected directors have two years from their election to the Board to achieve the stock ownership requirement.
-Currently, all of our non-employee directors meet the stock ownership guidelines.
+Currently, all our non-employee directors, except for Ms. Goddard who joined the Board on February 21, 2023 and has two years from that date to achieve the stock ownership requirement, meet the stock ownership guidelines.
 Refer to the Executive Officer Compensation section contained herein for stock ownership guidelines for our executive officers.